SnowyMouse/invader/README.md

                                the cache file.
   -P --fs-path                 Use a filesystem path for the tag.
   -q --quiet                   Only output error messages.
-  -t --tags <dir>              Use the specified tags directory.
-Use multiple
+  -R --resource-path <dir>     Specify the directory for loading resource maps.
-                               times to add more directories, ordered by precedence.
+                               (by default this is the maps directory) -t --tags <dir>              Use the specified tags directory.
+Use multiple times to add more directories, ordered by precedence.